 Flip rifled through the handles of canes and walking sticks protruding from the wooden bucket by his door.
 A different stick for every need.
 A staff of lightning bolts for slow and bulky creatures, a cane with a poison barb at the tip for solicitors, and a walking stick to help with walking.
 A dire beast on a day like today called for his umbrella.
 The yellow one.

 “Show me the way.
 Silently please.”
 Flip stepped out of his door and back onto his stoop, forcing Jimothy to take a step back and off the stoop.

 The boy gave a serious nod and led the way.
-The insignia on his sash claimed he was a member of the king’s guard and sworn to protect the town.
+The insignia on his sash claimed he was a member of the town’s guard and sworn to protect the people in the small town of Builend.
 But he was just a boy.
 No more than seventeen.
 He likely hadn’t waited more than a few days past his birthday before signing up at the barracks.

 Flip gave no mind to the odd looks he received as he followed the boy through town.
 He had grown accustomed to them.
 He was the town eccentric, the wizard.
 The meddler and the madman.
 But he supplied the town with spells and wards.
 Not one house in the town stood without one of his charms at the doorway to turn away evil creatures and sickness.
 He’d learned for them, and they needed his magic, but they all stared at him with a mix of fear and confusion.
 That might have come from seeing him in nothing more than his skirt and vest, his scrawny old arms and shoulders exposed to scrutiny.
 He ignored it all.